oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ### Configuring Native Host Reflection

 Accessing host Java code from the guest application requires Java reflection in order to work.
-When reflection is used within a native image, the [reflection configuration file](../native-image/Reflection.md) is required.
+When reflection is used within a native executable, the [reflection configuration file](../native-image/Reflection.md) is required.

 For this example we use JavaScript to show host access with native executables.
 Copy the following code in a new file named `AccessJavaFromJS.java`.